 These beans are particularly notable due to their low acidity.
 The alkaline balance gives the coffee an exceptionally smooth, chocolatey taste that other Arabica coffees simply cannot match.
 Plus, it’s easy on your stomach!

 This Organic, Fair Trade, shade-grown coffee is on the pricier side.
 However, if you want a delicious bean to splurge on, this may very well be it.
+Overall, this is our pick for the best Arabica coffee available this year.

 2. Volcanica Coffee Ethiopian Yirgacheffe — Top Ground Coffee Pick